Laboratory of Bioengineering and Nanosciences (LBN)

 EVALUATION OF MEDICAL DEVICES IN DENTISTRY AND STOMATOLOGYOGY

-The EDMOS platform is a consortium of laboratories and research centers linked for one purpose: the design, innovation, and development of dental medical devices.
+The EDMOS platform is a consortium of laboratories and research centers united by a common goal: the design, innovation, and development of dental medical devices.

 • Montpellier University Hospital Dental Clinic

-Our Objectives:To create a partnership between the private sector and leading academic scientists.
-To offer our technical platforms to industrial companies interested in the development of dental medical devices.
+Our Objectives:To establish a partnership between the private sector and leading academic researchers.
+To provide our technical platforms to companies interested in developing dental medical devices.

-Projects and contracts with the EDMOS platform include the preparation of patents and scientific publications based on the processed and qualified data to provide scientific validation of your device or product.
+Projects and contracts with the EDMOS platform include the preparation of patents and scientific publications based on processed and validated data to provide scientific validation of your device or product.

 MORE INFORMATION: HTTPS://EDMOS.EDU.UMONTPELLIER.FR/